glixx/QPiano/BUILD.md

 `make`

-Or alternatively you can install QtCreator and then open the pianobooster.pro.
+Or alternatively you can install QtCreator and then open the qpiano.pro.

 # Build options